wyhitcs/team-letsencrypt/D2/developer_view.md

 Configuration file can be specified with *letsencrypt-auto --config cli.ini* to change options such as the user's email address.

 ##Standard Design Approaches
-The design of Let’s encrypt is based on plugin architecture, the interfaces available for plugins to implement are defined in [interfaces.py](https://github.com/letsencrypt/letsencrypt/blob/master/letsencrypt/interfaces.py) and [plugins/common.py](https://github.com/letsencrypt/letsencrypt/blob/master/letsencrypt/plugins/common.py#L34).
-The “plugin” in `letsencrypt` is as follows:
-- **Configurator**:  Implement the`IAuthenticator` and `IInstaller` interfaces.
-- **IDisplay**:  Implement bindings to alternative UI libraries.
-- **Authenticators**: Prove client deserves a certificate for some domain name by solving challenges received from the ACME server.
-- **Installer**: Setup the certificate in a server, possibly tweak the security configuration to make it more correct and secure.

-Current client is still in a developer-preview stage, the API may undergo a few changes.
-Community is still develop it and welcome other developer to contribute.

 ##Common Software
-Travis CI provides continuous integration service to build and test software projects hosted at Github.
-In this way, integrators can transit a great amount of his/her own work to the quality evaluation tools like Travis.

 #Module Structure Model
 #Codeline Model
 In this section code structure of letsencrypt will be explored.
 Build, Integration, Test and Release Approach also matters a lot in understanding the project organization.
 In addition, Technical Debt is also analyzed.